mjgardner/xml-compile-wsdl11-recursive/README.md

 If there are problems retrieving any files, an [HTTP::Exception](https://metacpan.org/pod/HTTP::Exception) is thrown with the details.

-## uri
+## uris

-Required string or [URI](https://metacpan.org/pod/URI) object pointing to a WSDL file to compile.
+Required string or [URI](https://metacpan.org/pod/URI) object, or a reference to an array of the same, that points to WSDL file(s) to compile.

 ## user\_agent